Ibrahim Abubakar: Work

 He served as the chair of the WHO Strategic and Technical Advisory Group for Tuberculosis (STAG TB) from 2016 to 2019 and co-chaired the NICE TB guidelines development group, and was a board member, Africa Research Excellence Fund.

+In 2023, the Institute for Health Metrics and Evaluation awarded Professor Abubaker the Roux Prize for his dedication to improving health outcomes over the prior three decades.